tranminhquanq/solana-payment-gateway/README.md

 ![mobile app to mobile wallet diagram](./mobile-app-mobile-wallet-flow.png)

 Payment requests could be encoded as a deep link.
 The app prepares a payment request, and passes control to the wallet.
 The wallet signs, sends, and confirms it, or cancels the request and passes control back to the app.

-## License

-The Solana Payment JavaScript SDK is open source and available under the Apache License, Version 2.0.
-See the [LICENSE](./LICENSE) file for more info.